re4ldev/arch-laptop/README.md

 15. Select the mirrors.
 16. Install system packages with pacstrap.
 17. Generate fstab.
-18. Chroot into the new system.
+18. Chroot into the new system and perform basic configuration.
-19. Set a timezone.
-20. Set locale.
-21. Set up the network.
-22. Set root password.
-23. Set initramfs.
+19. Set initramfs.
-24. Install bootloader.
+20. Install bootloader.
-25. Boot into a newly installed system.
+21. Boot into a newly installed system.
-26. Create a swapfile.
+22. Create a swapfile.
-27. Add the User and setup User's directory subvolume layout.
+23. Add the User and setup User's directory subvolume layout.

 ## 1. Acquire an installation image ##
 The updated list of mirrors can be found on [Arch Linux download page](https://archlinux.org/download).
 Download Arch Linux image (.iso) from preferred mirror, and the corresponding PGP signature file (.iso.sig) from Arch Linux download page directly.\